Angus Ogilvy: Career

-Marriage
+Personal life

 On 24 April 1963, Ogilvy married Princess Alexandra of Kent, a granddaughter of King George V and Queen Mary, and a cousin of Queen Elizabeth II, at Westminster Abbey in London.
 The wedding ceremony was attended by all the members of the royal family and was broadcast worldwide on television, watched by an estimated 200 million people.

 Elizabeth offered Ogilvy an earldom on his wedding, which he declined.
 He also rejected a grace-and-favour apartment at one of the royal palaces.
 Instead, he leased Thatched House Lodge in Richmond from the Crown Estate, where he lived with Alexandra, who still resides there.
 She retained a grace-and-favour apartment at St James's Palace.

-The couple had two children, James (born in 1964) and Marina (born in 1966).